momochi000/typewar/README.md

 ## CURRENT

+#### REFACTOR: challenge (bloggable) break TextFragment component up into it's base "components"
+Currently text fragment has some functionality related to holding attack data and motion governance.
+My plan was to pull these out into separate components.
+The problem, however, is that both of these components will need to have cleanup methods for when the entity is removed/destroyed.
+But what happens when two components both have a method named 'cleanup' or 'deallocate' or whatever?
+There will be a collision and one will be overwritten.

+After some more research, it looks like crafty's .destroy() method (on entity) will unbind all the things so the first action item is to remove most of my calls to 'deallocate' and replace them with destroy.
+Also try to use entity.bind('EventName', callback) rather than Crafty.bind and see if there's a difference when deallocating/destroying.

+The second action item is to find a solution to the deallocate collision problem.
+I have some possible solutions in mind:

+1. Namespace all deallocate methods by the component name itself, for example textFragmentDeallocate and textFragmentMovementDeallocate.
+Then some master component for that entity (specifically) can call the requisite deallocates
+2. Set up a deallocator component which registers bindings or more specifically, callbacks to run on deallocation.
+3. Set up event bindings that listen for entity destruction, calling the cleanup callback when that is triggered.
+The callback can be anonymous, thus avoiding the naming collision
+4. The actual solution: Crafty components can define a remove method that will be called when the compoenent is removed or the entity is being destroyed.

 #### Design shift/spike: Player attacks are a set of slots that can be typed anytime
 + Player has a set of slots for attacks
 + The slot is filled with some text which varies depending on the player stats